DOJ: 2 states' transgender restrictions unconstitutional

 The West Virginia Secondary School Activities Commission, which oversees scholastic sports, said earlier this year that it had not received any complaints about transgender athletes on girls teams.

-Several Democrats said the bill was discriminatory, but supporters have argued that transgender athletes would have physical advantages in female sports.
-Some Republicans said the bill was about protecting athletic opportunities for athletes who are identified as girls at birth.
+Several Democrats said the West Virginia bill was discriminatory, but supporters have argued that transgender athletes would have physical advantages in female sports.

 Republican Gov. Jim Justice signed the bill despite warnings from some lawmakers that the NCAA could retaliate and decide not to hold college tournaments in the state.
 Justice had said that while it concerned him that the state could miss out on a sporting event, he believed the benefits of the law “way outweigh the bad part of it.”